 For this reason, I reserve my nightshades for those instances that really count, which for me means one thing: Thai curry.
 I typically avoid all nightshades, save for the one or two evenings a month I go out for curry with friends.

-How to Make Nightshade-Free AIP Curry:
+How to Make Curry Nightshade-Free:

 Having had some readers request more AIP recipes, I figured it would make a ton of sense to take my favorite nightshade-full meal and make it nightshade-free.

 We replace the nightshades with coconut aminos, some extra turmeric and ginger, fresh lime juice, and cinnamon.
+Fish sauce is a great addition too in order to add umami flavor.

 Trust me, it is shocking how authentically curry-like this recipe tastes!